 Precision isn’t just down to the cut, but also involves the selection of rocks.
 Some rocks might be handled three to four times until the right location for them is found.
 It is common to sort through 100 rocks before locating the correct size and shape to fill a specific spot, but doing so ensures the deliverables are met.

 “On an average river restoration project, we will use three ft. diameter rocks, weighing around 2.5 tonnes,” says Whinnery.
 “When you are dealing with 12,000 individual rocks for a project, it becomes a logistical issue.
-We use Volvo articulated haulers to transport the rocks from the source sites to the job site.
+We use Volvo articulated trucks to transport the rocks from the source sites to the job site.
 We try to stay in the 30 tonne truck range because they get around easier on softer ground but can haul the heavy loads.”

 The performance of the machines has not gone unnoticed.
 “Pound for pound, Volvo CE is one of the best brands of excavator manufacturers out there,” says Whinnery.
 “Much of the terrain we are on is demanding on an excavator.
 We have some unbelievably steep river banks, up to 72% grade, and the Volvo climbed right up.”